 Anyone who is incapable of performing hajj by himself or herself, due to various health reasons, incapacity or old age, can perform the hajj by proxy.
 This will be done by appointing a relative or a friend to go on the pilgrimage to “stand-in” for such person.
 Hajj is associated with the life of Mohammed (Sollalahu Alehi wa salam) in the 7th century AD.
 However, the ritual of pilgrimage to Makkah is considered by Muslims to stretch back thousands of years to the time of Prophet Ibrahim.
 During Hajj, pilgrims join processions of millions of people, who simultaneously converge in Makkah for the week of Hajj, while performing a series of rituals.

 Every pilgrim walks counter-clockwise seven times around the Ka’aba, which is the direction of prayer for Muslims.
 Pilgrims also trot (walks briskly) back-and-forth between the hills of Safah and Mar’wah seven times, drinks from the Zamzam well.
 They later proceed to the plains of Mount Arafah via Minna to stand in vigil, spends a night in the plain of Mudzalifah, and performs symbolic stoning of the three Jamarat.
 After offering the sacrifice of an animal, pilgrims are required to shave their head.
 Then they celebrate the three-day global festival of Eid Al’hada.

-Our specialist knowledge, passion and experience afford us to guide pilgrims on all the rites and rituals of hajj.
+Our specialist knowledge, passion and experience affords us to guide pilgrims in accordance to the shariah on all the rites and rituals of hajj and Umrah.
 We offer services which are exceptional at the most affordable rates.